• Home

 January 2022 - Interior & Exterior Work Continues

-DMI plans to remove the Columbia from drydock February 8-10.
+DMI plans to remove Columbia from drydock February 8-10.
 Interior work will continue through the end of February.

 The prop has been removed and four coats of paint blasted off.